-In addition, We calculated the the dynamical magnetization with the corresponding relative error at different time steps using the ansatz in Eq.~\eqref{eqn:ansatz_V3} and the Ruth formula Eq. ~\eqref{eqn:ruth} with BABA and BABABAB operator orderings, respectively, as shown in Fig. \ref{fig:MagAnalysis_Ising_var_Ruth}(a,c).
+In addition, We calculated the dynamical magnetization with the corresponding relative error at different time steps using the ansatz in Eq.~\eqref{eqn:ansatz_V3} and the Ruth formula Eq. ~\eqref{eqn:ruth} with BABA and BABABAB operator orderings, respectively, as shown in Fig. \ref{fig:MagAnalysis_Ising_var_Ruth}(a,c).
 Clearly, we obtain better accuracy using the variational ansatz compared to the Ruth formula and this sustains at larger time steps ($\tau$) as illustrated in the relative error in magnetization Fig. \ref{fig:MagAnalysis_Ising_var_Ruth}(b,d).
 This improvement is found despite the fact that we are using less exponentials in our parametrized ansatz.
 This further illustrates the utility of our approach for practical applications.

 A natural question to ask is how the performance of the variational approach depends on the system size (i.e., the number of spins).
-To address this, we first considered the three-exponential ansatz in Eq.~\eqref{eqn:ansatz_V2} and analyzed the variational parameters for the Ising model with $h_x = h_z = J = 1.0$ at $\tau = 0.5$ as shown in Fig.~\ref{fig:Ising_varparm_vs_N} (a,b), we plot the variational parameters $c_0(\tau)$, $c_1(\tau)$, and $c_2(\tau)$ as a function of $1/N$ for the two operator orderings ABA and BAB.
+In particular, solving Eq. \eqref{eqn:diff_eq_var_parms} requires computing traces involving matrix exponentials that could be computational expensive specially at large $N$.
+To address this concern, we considered the three-exponential and four-exponential ansatzes in Eqs.~\eqref{eqn:ansatz_V2} \& \eqref{eqn:ansatz_V3} and we have computed these traces analytically for arbitrary $N$ and coupling parameters, the results of which are shown in Appendix \ref{app:traces}.
+These expressions require no matrix exponentials and just simple function evaluations, resulting in a substantial reduction of computational cost to $\mathcal{O}(1)$.
+As an illustration, we analyzed the variational parameters appearing in Eq.~\eqref{eqn:ansatz_V1} for the Ising model with $h_x = h_z = J = 1.0$ at $\tau = 0.5$ as shown in Fig.~\ref{fig:Ising_varparm_vs_N} (a), (b), and (c), we plot the variational parameters $c_0(\tau)$, $c_1(\tau)$, and $c_2(\tau)$ at both operator orderings ($ABA$ and $BAB$) as a function of $N$ for up to a thousand qubits.
 Clearly, the parameters smoothly converge to well-defined values as $N \to \infty$.

-We further examined the time dependence of the full set of variational parameters at different system sizes, shown in Fig.~\ref{fig:Ising_varparm_vs_N} (c).
+We further examined the time dependence of the full set of variational parameters at different system sizes, shown in Fig.~\ref{fig:Ising_varparm_vs_N} (d).
 At short times, the parameters are largely insensitive to system size.
 At longer times, small deviations emerge, but the curves become increasingly closer as $N$ grows.
 This indicates convergence in the thermodynamic limit to well-defined functions $c_{j}^\infty(t)$, where